orange-buffalo/simple-accounting/docs/Development.md

 #### Frontend

 For covering the most complex frontend logic (non-UI), we use Vitest.
-Run `yarn test:unit` or `yarn test:unit:watch` in `frontend` directory to run the tests or develop new ones.
+Run `bun test:unit` or `bun test:unit:watch` in `frontend` directory to run the tests or develop new ones.

 #### API tests